-Eating nuts are not only great for the heart but for the brain too.
-Nut nutrients such as healthy fats, antioxidants and Vitamin E all go towards boosting brain power and keeping it nice and healthy.
-Walnuts in particular, as they contain omega-3 fatty acids (and we already know how brilliant they are for the cerebrum, right?).
+Eating nuts is not only great for the heart but for the brain too.
+Nut nutrients such as healthy fats, antioxidants and Vitamin E might help give you a brain boost.
+Walnuts in particular, contain omega-3 fatty acids (and we already know how brilliant they are for the cerebrum, right?).

 Dark chocolate dissertation